-With the advent of canned fruit by the Dole company in the early 20th century, in particular pineapple cut into perfect rings, the upside-down cake really took off.
+With the advent of canned fruit by the Dole company in the early 20th century, in particular, pineapple cut into perfect rings, the upside-down cake really took off.
 Topped with maraschino cherries for a pop of color, canned fruit became the convenient, preferred way to make upside-down cakes.

 Gather the ingredients.
-Heat the oven to 350 F.
+Preheat the oven to 350 F.

-Pour the melted butter or oil into a 9x13x2-inch baking pan or divide the batter between two (8-inch) round cake pans.
-Sprinkle brown sugar evenly in the pan(s).
+Pour the melted butter or oil into a 9x13x2-inch baking pan or divide the butter between two (8-inch) round cake pans.

 Drain the peaches, reserving the syrup.